tradecloud/tradecloud-docs-api-v2/order/buyer/receive/delivery-schedule.md

 ## Native delivery schedule

-The field `lines.deliverySchedule` contains the planned delivery schedule of this order line.
+The field `lines.deliverySchedule` contains the current planned delivery schedule of this order line.

 ### `deliverySchedule` fields